Affinity Enhancement: The Science of Engineering a Proprietary TCR Therapeutic to increase tumor specificity.

 Naturally occurring T-cell receptors struggle to recognize cancer proteins.
 This is because the cancer proteins appear very similar to other proteins within the body, "self-proteins".
 At Adaptimmune we have a unique ability to engineer the affinity of the T-cell receptors so that they can recognize cancer proteins and as a result can detect and fight cancer within patients.

 T-cell receptors consist of two associated protein chains: the alpha (α) and beta (β) chains.
 Each of the chains has two regions: a variable region and a constant region.
 The constant region sits next to the T-cell membrane and the variable region of the two chains binds to the target peptides.
 The variable region of each TCR chain has three hyper-variable complementarity determining regions, or CDRs.
 Our technology modifies these CDRs in order to enhance affinity to the cancer cell's HLA peptide complex.

-By engineering the sequences that encode the T-cell receptors within a T-cell we can generate a T-cell therapy which works with a patient’s own immune system to target specific cancer peptides.
-Our technology platform allows us to identify and select the T-cell receptors which are likely to provide most effective in patients whilst minimising off-target (non-cancer cell) binding.
+By engineering the sequences that encode the T-cell receptors within a T-cell we can generate a T-cell therapy which works with a patient's own immune system to target specific cancer peptides.
+Our technology platform allows us to identify and select the T-cell receptors which are likely to prove the most effective in patients whilst minimising off-target (non-cancer cell) binding.